vtexdocs/helpcenter/README.md

 ### Migrated hardcoded article redirects

 Legacy redirects exported from the old portal, processed using the `help-center-content/docs-utils/generateRedirects.js` script.
 These handle specific article mappings that don't follow the standard patterns.
+These also include legacy slugs.

 ### Troubleshooting fallback